precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 sudo apt install build-essential cmake libeigen3-dev libxml2-dev libboost-all-dev python3-dev python3-numpy
 ```

-If you don't plan to use RBF mappings in large parallel cases you can continue without installing PETSc and build with `-DPRECICE_PETScMapping=OFF`.
+If you don't plan to use RBF mappings in large parallel cases you can continue without installing PETSc and build with `-DPRECICE_FEATURE_PETSC_MAPPING=OFF`.
 If you need PETSc, follow the steps in the [PETSc](#petsc) section and you are done.

 ### Debian 11 Bullseye